temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 <details>
 <summary>

-**True or false, with the Temporal Java SDK, you define Activities and Workflows by writing an interface to define the functionality and an implementation that implements the interface?**
+**True or false, with the Temporal Java SDK, you define Activities and Workflows by writing an Interface to create a definition and and implementation of this interface that gets executed by the Workers?**

 </summary>